SGI-2023/Invivo-Exvivo-2023/README.md

 ## Getting Started

-:warning: Warning: To follow this tutorial you'll need access to our data.
-If you don't have, contact one of the project members.
+:warning: Warning: To follow this tutorial, you'll need access to our data.
+If you don't have one, contact one of the project members.

 ### 1. Setup

-The fist step is to setup the configs of your transformation.
-You can define them using a json file.
+The first step is to set up the configs of your transformation.
+You can define them using a JSON file.
 We provided an [example](configs/default.json) as default.

 **Config file structure:**